Environment

 - Handy SL, Boarnet MG, Ewing R, Killingsworth RE (2002) How the built environment affects physical activity.
 American Journal of Preventive Medicine 23: 64-73.

-- Sallis JF, Spoon C, Cavill N, Engelberg JK, Gebel K, et al. (2015) Co-benefits of designing communities for active living: an exploration of literature.
-Int J Behav Nutr Phys Act 12: 30.
+- Sallis JF, Spoon C, Cavill N, Engelberg JK, Gebel K, et al. (2015) Co-benefits of designing communities for active living: An exploration of literature.
+International Journal of Behavioral Nutrition and Physical Activity 12: 30.

 - Björk J, Albin M, Grahn P, Jacobsson H, Ardö J, et al. (2008) Recreational values of the natural environment in relation to neighbourhood satisfaction, physical activity, obesity and wellbeing.
 Journal of Epidemiology and Community Health 62: e2.